St John's Day (Estonia): History of St. John’s Day

 Jaanipäev, although not known by that name in the pre-Christian era, it was celebrated long before the arrival of Christianity in Estonia.
 After the country was Christianised, the feast took the name Saint John's Day, or Jaanipäev (in Estonian).
 The arrival of Christianity, however, did not end fertility rituals surrounding this holiday.
 In 1578, with some disgust, Balthasar Russow wrote in his Livonian Chronicle about Estonians who placed more importance on feasting than going to church.
 He complained about those who went to church, but did not enter, and instead spent their time lighting bonfires, drinking, dancing, and singing.

-For Estonians, Jaanipäev celebrations were merged with the celebration of Võidupüha (Victory Day) during the War of Independence when Estonian forces defeated the German troops on 23 June 1919.
-After this battle against Estonia's traditional oppressors, Jaaniõhtu and the lighting of the traditional bonfires became linked with the ideals of independence and freedom.
+For Estonians, jaanipäev celebrations were merged with the celebration of võidupüha (Victory Day) during the War of Independence when Estonian forces defeated the German troops in the Battle of Cēsis (Võnnu) on 23 June 1919.
+After this battle against Estonia's traditional oppressors, jaaniõhtu and the lighting of the traditional bonfires became linked with the ideals of independence and freedom.